MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 Run the wizard:

 1. Select **Fabric** > **Servers** > **Home** > **Create** > **File Server Cluster**.
-2. In the **Create Clustered File Server Wizard** > **General**, type in a cluster name, file server name, and cluster IP addresses if needed.
+2. In the **Create Clustered File Server Wizard** > **General**, enter a cluster name, file server name, and cluster IP addresses if needed.
 3. In **Resource Type**, select the option to provision bare-metal computers.
 Select the physical computer profile and select **Next**.
 4. In **Credentials and Protocols**, select **Browse** next to the Run As account and choose the account with permissions to access the BMC.
 In the **Protocol** list, select the out-of-band management protocol you want to use for discovery.
 If you want to use DCMI, select **Intelligent Platform Management Interface (IPMI)**.
 DCMI 1.0 isn't listed, but it's supported.
 Ensure that you use the latest version of firmware for the BMC model.
 5. In **Discovery Scope**, specify the IP address scope that includes the IP addresses of the BMCs.
 You can add a single address, a subnet, or range.
 6. In **Target Resources**, select the computers you want to provision, allow time for deep discovery, and select items to review and modify information.

    >[!NOTE]
    >If the number of physical network adapters doesn't match the number of physical adapters defined in the computer profile, you'll need to add the missing information.
 If you don't want to deploy a computer immediately, you can select its BMC IP address and select **Remove**.

 7. In **Deployment Customization**, configure the settings and when there are no more warnings about missing information, select **Next**.

-	- **DHCP**: If your physical computer profile uses DHCP, select a BMC IP address and type in a computer name.
+	- **DHCP**: If your physical computer profile uses DHCP, select a BMC IP address and enter a computer name.
 Decide whether to skip the AD check.
 If you do the check, deployment will continue if the computer account exists.
 Select the entry for each BMC IP address.
-	- **Static**: If the profile uses static IP addresses for each BMC IP address, type in a MAC address of the computer's network adapter that's used to communicate with VMM.
+	- **Static**: If the profile uses static IP addresses for each BMC IP address, enter a MAC address of the computer's network adapter that's used to communicate with VMM.
 Select the logical network you want to use.
 The default logical network is the one indicated in the profile.
 Select the IP subnet you want to use.
 The subnet list is scope to what's defined for the logical network in the associated network sites.
 You should select the IP subnet that corresponds to the physical location in which you're deploying the server and the network to which the adapter is connected.
 You can automatically assign an IP address or assign a specific address.

 8. In **Summary**, confirm the settings and select **Finish**.
 To confirm the cluster was added, select **Fabric** > **Storage** > **File Servers**.